Changes to your Rent 2023/24

 Why are you increasing my rent?

-We have increased your rent in line with the government rent cap on social housing rents.
-We normally base any rent increase on the Government Rent Standard.
+We have increased your rent in line with the Government Rent Standard.

 When CPI increases, so do our costs.
-Your rent increase for next year is significantly below CPI.
+As a charitable housing association all of the money we generate gets reinvested into your homes and into the services we provide.
 This increase will help maintain your home to a good standard, provide an improved service to our customers and help fund our building safety work, making sure you are safe in your home.

 The details of your rent increase will be in a letter you receive in February.